peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public bool AllowDuplicateKeys { get; }

 Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 Used only when decoding CBOR objects.
+If this property is  `true`  and a CBOR map has two or more values with the same key, the last value of that key set forth in the CBOR map is taken.

 <b>Returns:</b>